TIBCOSoftware/snappydata/docs/best_practices.md

 2. Concurrency:  <mark>Short running queries or long running queries.</mark>

 ## Forecasting, Capacity planning, and Management
-The first rule to observe when planning is to know that no one size fits all capacity planning.
-An attempt at that will only end in a customized disaster.

-The better solution is to create a plan that is best suitable for your environment.
+The first rule to observe when planning is to know that no one size fits all capacity planning, as different customers have different requirement and the best solution is to create a plan that is most suitable for your environment.
+Therefore, capacity planning has been a critical component of successful implementations.

-Capacity planning has been a critical component of successful implementations.
-Good understanding of capacity management is required as resource utilization explodes as business users, analysts, and data scientists continuously analyze and use newly found data.

 Capacity planning involves:

 * The volume of your data

 * The retention policy of the data (how much you hang on to)

 * The kinds of workloads you have (data science is CPU intensive, whereas generalized analytics is heavy on I/O)

 * The storage mechanism for the data (whether you’re using compression, containers, etc.)

-* How many nodes are needed
+* How many nodes are required

 * The capacity of each node in terms of CPU

 * The capacity of each node in terms of memory

 ### 1. Management of cores